 The Commonwealth refers to first degree murder as “capital murder,” which is defined in § 18.2-31.
 Murders allegedly committed for hire, committed on separate occasions over the course of three years (multiple victims), and murder during an act of terrorism are all considered capital murder.
 In addition, an alleged murder committed by a person over the age of 21 with a victim under age 14 is capital murder if the murder is deemed premeditated, willful, and deliberate.

 Prosecutors will often seek second degree murder charges first in any murder case, as he or she only needs to prove that the accused committed a murder, regardless of premeditation.
 This leaves the burden of proof on the homicide attorneys in Virginia, who attempt to prove that a lesser charge such as manslaughter took place.
 While manslaughter is still a crime under state law, the penalties associated with manslaughter and second degree murder differ dramatically.
-An experienced Virginia homicide lawyer will often seek dismissal of charges with a plea of not guilty, or petition for lesser charges of manslaughter.
+An experienced NoVa homicide lawyer will often seek dismissal of charges with a plea of not guilty, or petition for lesser charges of manslaughter.

 Along the same lines, in order to secure a first degree murder conviction, also known as capital or premeditated murder, prosecutors must prove beyond a reasonable doubt that the murder was premeditated, willful, and deliberate.
 Defenses used in murder trials range from plea bargains to self defense.
 Contrary to popular belief, the argument for self defense is still an affirmative defense, acknowledging that the accused indeed intentionally killed another party (Johnson V. Commonwealth, 1949.)